Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Background: SPH full order model

 \subsection{The $\delta^{+}-$SPH formulation for the weakly compressible Navier--Stokes equations}

-The SPH approximation and discretization presented in the previous subsection can be employed to numerically model a variety of partial differential equations, including elasticity, magnetohydrodynamics, fluid-dynamics, among many more \cite{price2012smoothed,liu2003smoothed,violeau2012fluid,dominguez2022dualsphysics}.
-The current work focuses on fluid dynamic problems where the weakly compressible Navier--Stokes (WCNS) equations are discretized using the $\delta^{+}-$SPH formulation presented in \cite{sun2019consistent}.
+The SPH approximation and discretization presented in the previous subsection can be employed to solve a variety of partial differential equations numerically, including the model equation of elasticity, magnetohydrodynamics, and fluid dynamics, among many others \cite{price2012smoothed,liu2003smoothed,violeau2012fluid,dominguez2022dualsphysics}.
+The current work focuses on fluid dynamics problems, where the weakly compressible Navier--Stokes (WCNS) equations are discretized using the $\delta^{+}-$SPH formulation presented in \cite{sun2019consistent}, due to its wide application in the SPH literature.
 The derivation of the adopted SPH formulation is beyond the scope of this work, but a brief description is presented.
 More detail can be found in \cite{sun2019consistent, antuono2021smoothed}.
 The governing system of equations employed in this work read as follows:

 \textbf{Continuity}

 \textbf{Momentum}

 \textbf{Particle advection, equation of state, and particle volume evolution}